NexusSwitchboard/nexus-mod-service/README.md

 * `REQUEST_JIRA_DEFAULT_COMPONENT_ID: ""`
     * The ID of the comonent to use if no component is given during issue creation

+* `REQUEST_JIRA_SERVICE_LABEL: "infrabot"`
+    *  This is the prefix/key that is used in the following areas:
+        1. The label that is attached to a created issue plus the text "-request" as in "infrabot-request"
+        2. The property name used when creating the custom property associated with each issue to store information such as slack thread data.
+In this case, it is used as is: "infrabot", for example.

 * `REQUEST_COMPLETED_SLACK_ICON: ""`
     * The icon to use for this state (note that it should have the :<name>: format and should be available in the workspace into which the app is deployed)